 - 7.3.1 This area of work is essential to promote the work of the services and ensure that others are aware of this work, and thus deterred from attempting fraud.
-The aim of this publicity is to increase the profile of anti-fraud work across Cambridgeshire County Council and the wider community, in order to promote the referral processes and deter fraud. - 7.3.2 Intranet pages are maintained which set out details as to how to contact the Internal Audit Investigators and how to report fraud.
-The site also provides links to relevant policies. - 7.3.3 Any leaflets and posters used for Fraud Awareness purposes shall be reviewed annually to reflect any necessary changes. - 7.3.4 It is intended that Fraud Awareness training shall be part of the Council's Corporate Training/Induction system. - 7.3.5 In addition to the above, the work of Anti-Fraud services shall be promoted periodically both within the Council and to the general community. - 7.3.6 For high profile cases prosecuted, the publicity shall consider whether the work of Anti-Fraud services shall be promoted e.g. volumes of cases referred; investigated; prosecuted; convicted etc.
+The aim of this publicity is to increase the profile of anti-fraud work across Milton Keynes City Council and the wider community, in order to promote the referral processes and deter fraud. - 7.3.2 Intranet pages are maintained which set out details as to how to contact Internal Audit and how to report fraud.
+The site also provides links to relevant policies. - 7.3.3 Any leaflets and posters used for Fraud Awareness purposes shall be reviewed annually to reflect any necessary changes. - 7.3.4 In addition to the above, the work of Anti-Fraud services shall be promoted periodically both within the Council and to the general community. - 7.3.5 For high profile cases prosecuted, the publicity shall consider whether the work of Anti-Fraud services shall be promoted such as volumes of cases referred; investigated; prosecuted; convicted etc.